intel/dffml/docs/plugins/dffml_model.rst

   - default: 30
   - Number of iterations to pass over all repos in a source

+- directory: String

+  - default: /home/user/.cache/dffml/tensorflow
+  - Directory where state should be saved

 - hidden: List of integers

   - default: [12, 40, 15]
   - List length is the number of hidden layers in the network.
 Each entry in the list is the number of nodes in that hidden layer

-- predict: String

-  - Feature name holding truth value

-- features: List of feature.loads

-  - Features to train on

 dffml_model_scratch
 -------------------